Burkenhedd History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Burkenhedd have been found, including Birkenhead, Birkehead, Birkenheed, Birkenhedd, Birkead, Birkinhead and many more.

 Early Notables of the Burkenhedd family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Burkenhedd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Burkenhedd Notables in all our PDF Extended History products and printed products wherever possible.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.